 But then, “We wouldn’t have to name them,” said the client.
 “We could just say a company of such and such a size, based in Saskatchewan.
 A major mid-sized company in the fertilizer industry.”

 “And when the media call, can we give them any details, yet?”
 I asked, already knowing the answer.

 “No? …Can we tell them anything yet? ”

 The answer was: not much.
 Not yet.

 Two things wrong with this scenario, I explained.
-A whiff of publicity around an unsigned business investment deal or partnership is the kiss of death.
-The party being courted may go off in a huff, knowing quite a lot about your client's great idea.
+A whiff of publicity around an unsigned business investment deal or partnership can be the kiss of death.
+The party being courted may go off in a huff, but knowing quite a lot about your great idea.

 And this leaves the client, exactly, where???
-No new money, lots of hours wasted in talks and visits, lots of confidential projected revenues in the prospect hands, and lots of classified info about the product there too.
+No new money, lots of hours wasted in talks and visits, and lots of confidential projected revenues and plans in the prospect’s hands.

 There was a long silence.
 “I’d love the work,” I admitted.
 “It would be great to do a release for you and tweet the living daylights out of it for traction.”
-(I love doing this, it’s fun, and I’m not too bad at it.)
+(I love doing this, it’s fun, and I’m good at it.)

-“But,” I went on, “You aren’t far enough along with the story to put it out there yet.
+“But,” I went on, “You aren’t far enough along with the process to put the news out there yet.
 It’s just plain too soon.”

-My client, no slouch himself, had already figured this out.
-We need to wait a bit, he agreed.
-He’d be saying way too much of this:”I can’t release those details yet,” and “Can’t name the company, except to say..."
-The latter, of course, dropping him right into the danger zone.
+By this time, my client agreed that we needed to wait a bit.
+He’d be saying way too much of this:”I can’t release those details yet,” and “Can’t name the company, except to say…”

 The lesson?
 It’s great to be excited, pleased and happy about those deals that are “almost” signed.